sto0pkid/DimensionalAnalysis/README.md

 * check consistency / completeness of units for each dimension
     * consistency: do all units normalize to the same value in terms of the base?
     * completeness: are all units able to be normalized to the base via the conversion ratios given?
-* make sure the arithmetic is arbitrary-precision (probably w/ NumPy)
+* make sure the arithmetic is arbitrary-precision (probably w/ mpmath, apparently NumPy doesn't actually do arbitrary-precision)
 * tracking significant figures